Art & Tech

 Kinfolk wanted to include Mutu in its first signature series drop, but the timing wasn’t right.
 As the series’ second, standalone release, however, it gets to spotlight the Kenyan artist’s acclaimed work directly.

 Bibi Bahari marks Kinfolk’s first moving endeavor—and its first to take place across two cities.
-The minute-long A.R. animation depicts a massive Mami Wata emerging from the waters of New York’s Brooklyn Bridge Park and the Langles Bridge in New Orleans’s City Park.
+The minute-long A.R. animation depicts a massive Mami Wata emerging from the waters of New York’s Brooklyn Bridge Park as well as The Moonwalk Riverfront Park in New Orleans.
 She rises, soars, and intertwines with an eel, her aquamarine scales scintillating all the while.
 Mami Wata’s dance is scored with the sounds of water.
 Droplets appear on the user’s screen, too, further immersing them in Mutu’s artwork.

 Every monument on Kinfolk is accessible indefinitely.
 But Brewster is interested in limited-run AR monuments, too—which complement the medium’s ephemerality.
 Kinfolk might try that approach in its annual exhibitions with the New York City AIDS Memorial, kicking off next year.
 It is also exploring how artificial intelligence can further enliven their project; the team is currently working with James Baldwin’s family to activate his archive using A.I.